 A mattress warranty is a brand’s guarantee that its product will be replaced, repaired or refunded if there’s any issue with the manufacturing or workmanship.
 Most warranties are only applicable to the original buyer of the mattress and cannot be transferred to a new owner.

 Each traditional and best mattress in a box maker has its own terms and conditions of what its warranty covers, and warranties differ in length too, ranging from 5 years to a lifetime warranty depending on the brand.
 Some are limited warranties, which means they only cover certain parts of the mattress, such as coils or foam.
 Most warranties cover sagging, but there are fairly precise terms about the amount of sagging that qualifies (down to the quarter of an inch in some cases).

 At the other end of the scale, some manufacturers offer a lifetime warranty, which lasts the entirety of the ownership of the mattress by the original buyer.
-The terms for a lifetime warranty also vary from brand to brand.
+As we explain in our feature answering how long does a mattress last, the terms for a lifetime warranty also vary from brand to brand.

 DreamCloud, for instance, will replace your mattress if manufacturing defects are detected in the first ten years of ownership, and then repair, re-cover or replace it after ten years if any issues are deemed to be manufacturing defects.
 Layla also offers a lifetime warranty on materials and workmanship, and will cover sagging of more than an inch, loss of shape and foam-cracking/splitting.

 One final thing to consider is whether where you live is covered by the warranty, as some only apply to certain territories.
 We recommend reading the warranty details of your chosen mattress before you buy.

 While warranties vary from brand to brand, most cover the following manufacturing problems: